Light Up Your Heart (Get Back Up)

 In any event, I notice that a lot of believers know that Jesus can and does set us free.
 Although we may still sin, sin no longer can reign in our lives.
 And although the world may never have the solutions to our problems, we have access to the throne of grace of the One who is the solution.
 But some of us are still walking around bound.
 The joy of the Lord is our strength but we rarely experience or spread joy.
 We are worried and stressed while God is ready to be given our cares and burdens because He cares for us.

 Anxiety has plagued me for years.
-I would not realize until years later that even in college and teen years anxiety was present.
+I would not realize until years later that even in my college and teen years, anxiety was present.
 It was present when I would get sick to the point of having to go back home after almost making it to the bus stop.
 And when I say I got sick, it was sick to my stomach… nevermind.
 Lol, I will stop there.
 It was present when I was lightheaded and hitting the floor.
 It was present at every moment of overthinking and worry.
 It was present with negative thoughts and self-pity.
-It was there when I felt like I disappointed someone.
-And anxiety is still present.
+It was there when I felt like I had disappointed someone.
+And unfortunately, anxiety is still present.

-Sometimes miracles and healing can happen overnight.
-Sometimes it takes time.
-I didn’t get this way overnight and there are a lot of components to address when someone struggles with anxiety or depression.
+Sometimes, miracles and healing can happen overnight.
+Sometimes, it takes time.
+I didn’t get this way overnight, and there are a lot of components to address when someone struggles with anxiety or depression.
 So, I know this is going to take some time.
 But at the end of the tunnel, I pray that I am truly free.
 And that I heal from every stronghold and trauma and circumstance that is holding up the anxiety fear.
-I have to understand that deliverance sometimes is continual and I have to learn to trust God through the process/journey.
+I have to understand that deliverance sometimes is continual, and I have to learn to trust God through the process/journey.
 As well as surrender every area and layer of my life to God.

 So if the Son sets you free,(B) you will be free indeed( John 8:36).
 Our Savior granted us freedom, grace, mercy, and an unfailing love.
 It is time we walk fully in such.